Recent Community College Graduates Matrix

 Advanced Composites Manufacturing Technology

-This certificate builds upon the Certificate of Completion and is designed to provide students with advanced level manufacturing, inspection, and repair skills in composites and a foundation to pursue other certificates and two-year degrees in manufacturing in this specialty.
+This certificate builds upon the Certificate of Specialization and is designed to provide students with advanced level manufacturing, inspection, and repair skills in composites and a foundation to pursue other certificates and two-year degrees in manufacturing in this specialty.

 Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: